-In 2017 I adopted a scrawny, traumatized puppy who had been put in a cardboard box and left for dead in an abandoned lot somewhere out in Fresno, California.
-Luckily, some kids heard her pitiful baby howls, waded through chest-high weeds and grass, and found her, delivering her and her sisters to a nearby shelter.
+In 2017 I adopted a scrawny, traumatized puppy who had been put in a cardboard box and left for dead in an abandoned lot in Fresno, California.
+Luckily, some kids heard her pitiful baby howls, waded through chest-high weeds and found her, delivering her and her sisters to a nearby shelter.

 Shortly after, she was in my arms.
 Both of us were ailing at the time - I with my poor health, broken heart, and empty bank account, and Kashi, trembling and wide-eyed with fear and confusion.
 I wasn't sure if it was the right time to get a puppy, or even if we were right for each other, but my doubts were soon dispelled.
 Kashi arrived just in time and turned out to be everything I needed.